 Promotion from year to year requires a minimum GPA of 3.0 on all courses taken during the Fall/Winter and Spring/Summer.
-Students who do not meet this requirement, but have a GPA of 2.0 are required to transfer back into the BScN-Collaborative Program.
+Students who do not meet this requirement, but have a GPA of 2.0 are required to transfer back into the BScN-Collaborative Program or BScN After Degree Program.